Quad (arts centre): Details

 Quad is a cinema, gallery, cafe, and workshop space that anyone can use.
 Quad connects people and businesses to art and film for entertainment, education, and participation.
 There are artists' studios which the public can hire.
 The cinema shows a range of motion pictures, from old silent movies to the latest productions.

-The exhibition programme has held major exhibitions by Bruce Asbestos, Danielle Brathwaite-Shirley, Benedict Drew, Doug Fishbone, Ellie Harrison, Hetain Patel, Joey Holder.
+The exhibition programme has held major exhibitions by Bruce Asbestos, Danielle Brathwaite-Shirley, Benedict Drew, Doug Fishbone, Ellie Harrison, Hetain Patel, and Joey Holder.

 Quad offers creative courses for adults and children.